ycm-core/YouCompleteMe/README.md

 **Please follow the instructions carefully.
 Read EVERY WORD.**

 1.  **Ensure that your version of Vim is _at least_ 7.3.598 _and_ that it has
-    support for python2 or python3 scripting**.
+    support for Python 2 or Python 3 scripting**.

     Inside Vim, type `:version`.
 Look at the first two to three lines of output;
     it should say `Vi IMproved X.Y`, where X.Y is the major version of vim.
 If